alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 * From [10.5 to 10.6](https://mariadb.com/kb/en/upgrading-from-mariadb-105-to-mariadb-106/)
 * From [10.4 to 10.5](https://mariadb.com/kb/en/upgrading-from-mariadb-104-to-mariadb-105/)

-## PostgreSQL Update
+## PostgreSQL Upgrade

-**PostgreSQL** has been updated to [version 16](https://www.postgresql.org/docs/16/release-16.html).
+**PostgreSQL** has been upgraded to [version 16](https://www.postgresql.org/docs/16/release-16.html).
 You can view the [release notes](https://www.postgresql.org/docs/release/) (your current version is displayed under *Databases > PostgreSQL*).

-**PostGIS** has been updated to [version 3.4](https://postgis.net/docs/manual-3.4/) (previously 3.1).
+**PostGIS** has been upgraded to [version 3.4](https://postgis.net/docs/manual-3.4/) (previously 3.1).

 ## Language Versions

 ### Switch to Major Versions

-Since [a few months ago](https://changelog.alwaysdata.com/409/detail/), you can choose a major version of a language instead of a specific minor version.
-This automatically uses the latest available minor version, with the latest fixes.
+[A few months ago](https://changelog.alwaysdata.com/409/detail/), we introduced the possibility to select a major version of a language instead of a specific minor version.
+This automatically uses the latest available minor version, including the latest fixes.

 The migration will automatically replace all selected versions with the corresponding major version.
 For example, PHP 8.3.1 will be replaced by PHP 8.3, which runs the latest available 8.3.x version.
 When new versions of PHP 8.3 are added, they will replace the previous version.